system-er/Easy-Voxels-GDExtension/README.md

 ![Pic1](pic1.JPG)

-you can use is for example in gdscript:
+you can use it for example in gdscript:
 ```
   # instantiate class VoxelEngine
   var ve = VoxelEngine.new()